SamirTalwar/monospacedmonologues.com/content/posts/2016-01-27--the-other-trade-off--separating-data-and-behaviour.md

 This function filters for withdrawals, extracts the amounts from the withdrawals, and then sums them to get the total amount withdrawn.

 Notice that these functions are independent of any `Transaction` object.
 They generally operate on sequences of transactions, and so it makes sense that they exist on the `Transactions` class.
 Each cares about a different facet of the two implementations of `Transaction`.
 What's more, it was easy to add each one: we just had to add more code, not change existing code and potentially break existing functionality.
-This is something that an object-oriented design would have made *harder*.
+This is something that an object-oriented design would have made _harder_.
 By contrast, adding a new implementation of `Transaction` would be quite difficult, as every function would need to be changed to add a new case to the pattern-match.

 Just like object-oriented programming, structured (and therefore imperative or functional) programming has a set of trade-offs.
 Structured programming allows us to quickly add behaviour to fixed data representations, but adding new data representations is much trickier.
 Often, this is what we need, and it would be a misuse of object-oriented design to push the behaviour too deep into classes.
 Good software development includes designing for maintainability, and this means we need to make predictions about what might change in the future, then design accordingly.

-[Why Couple Data to Behaviour?]: http://monospacedmonologues.com/post/138076164433/why-couple-data-to-behaviour
+[why couple data to behaviour?]: http://monospacedmonologues.com/post/138076164433/why-couple-data-to-behaviour
-[Getters, Setters and Properties]: http://monospacedmonologues.com/post/138009972532/getters-setters-and-properties
+[getters, setters and properties]: http://monospacedmonologues.com/post/138009972532/getters-setters-and-properties